sap-tutorials/Tutorials/tutorials/hxe-app-deploy-azure/hxe-app-deploy-azure.md

    ```
    $ az appservice plan create --name quickStartPlan --resource-group <your-resource-group-name> --sku FREE
    ```
-6. Create a WebApp.
+6. Create a `WebApp`.
 Replace the name of the application, `hxeapp1` with the name of your choice.
    ```
    $ az webapp create --name hxeapp1 --resource-group <your-resource-group-name> --plan quickStartPlan
    ```
 7. Configure local Git deployment.
 This will allow you to commit to a local git repository and push your results up to a git repository on Azure App Service's virtual machine and have the application be built automatically.
-This command will return a repository url.
+This command will return a repository `url`.
    ```
    az webapp deployment source config-local-git --resource-group <your-resource-group-name> --name <app-name>
    ```